BrentNewhall/tsunami/README.md

 Tsunami is a visual novel engine that runs in the browser.

 Update `assets/script.txt` with your game's script.
+Add character images to `assets/characters/`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.